Pitik Bulag opens 5th TAGISAN Editorial Cartoon Contest

 The People’s Choice Award will go to the cartoon with the most reactions, regardless of category, by December 3, at 12 pm.

-Entries can be submitted through this link, and the deadline for submission is November 25 at 11:59 pm – Rappler.com.
+Entries can be submitted through this link, and the deadline for submission is November 25 at 11:59 pm – with reports from Bless John Esteriaga/Rappler.com.

+Bless John Esteriaga is a Rappler Volunteer from Negros Occidental.
+He graduated with a degree in English Language Studies.
+He serves as an executive head of Akbay La Carlota – Youth, a youth-serving non-political, non-profit organization in La Carlota City.

 There are no comments yet.
 Add your comment to start the conversation.